 - Be sure to describe examples of dietary supplements—such as single- and multi-vitamin/mineral supplements, protein powders or shakes, fish oil, probiotics, fiber powders or gummies, “pre-workouts,” testosterone boosters, and nootropics (cognitive enhancers)—to get the “whole picture.”

 - ▢ Are you currently using botanicals and/or other products that contain caffeine, such as coffee, tea, soda, energy drinks/shots, or “pre-workouts”?
-(See the OPSS Quick Facts about hidden sources of caffeine for names of other sources of caffeine.)
+(See the OPSS article about caffeine for names of other sources of caffeine.)

 If your patient answers “yes” to either of the questions above, ask the following questions to get more information.
 For each supplement, ask: